 The Master of Public Health in health behavior prepares individuals for positions in public health practice.
 Master’s students are trained to use social and behavioral science to study, develop, and evaluate interventions to promote health, prevent disease and injury, and reduce health inequalities at all levels of the social ecological model.
 The master’s curriculum integrates theory, research, and practice through core courses, community-based fieldwork, and professional development.

-The most complete source of specific information about the health behavior master’s program is the MPH Program Handbook.
+The most complete source of specific information about the health behavior master’s program is the Master’s Program Handbook.
 We encourage current and prospective students to check the handbook.
 The Master’s Program Quick Guide is another useful resource.

 The Department of Health Behavior is committed to ensuring that its master’s program meets all UNC Gillings School of Global Public Health and Association of Schools and Programs of Public Health (ASPPH) MPH-specified competencies.
 The health behavior MPH curriculum also addresses National Commission for Health Education Credentialing, Inc. (NCHEC) competencies and Galway Consensus Conference Core Competencies.

 ASPH cross-cutting competencies

 Upon completion of their program of study, a student should be able to demonstrate competencies in six domains: communication, diversity and cultural competency, leadership, professionalism and ethics, planning, and systems thinking.
 Coursework, prior experiences, relationships with mentors, committees, conferences, papers and poster presentations are examples of ways students can document progress toward achieving the competencies.
 The ASPH cross-cutting competencies and the ASPPH discipline-specific competencies serve as the basis of the Certification in Public Health (CPH) exam.

 - Communication and informatics: The ability to collect, manage and organize data to produce information and meaning that is exchanged by use of signs and symbols; to gather, process, and present information to different audiences in-person, through information technologies, or through media channels; and to strategically design the information and knowledge exchange process to achieve specific objectives.